Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Creating a time object

-Once we create time object.
+Once we create a time object.
 The time object will provide information about time.
 Let us create a time object

 ```js
 const now = new Date()